maxodsbjerg/ScalableReadingOfStructuredData/20220210_PH-lesson_Scalable_Reading_edits.md

 l40/156: what is meant by 'timely dimensions'?
 Is this about chronology? *Changed throughout to chronology/chronologically*
-l50: is 'solved' the correct word choice here? *Changed to explored and answered*
+l50: is 'solved' the correct word choice here? *Changed to explored and answered*.
 l58: is gender a binary?
 Solving this problem led us to rephrase this analytical step in more detail. *Section rewritten.
 We have tried to explain how a dataset’s existing metadata categories to create questions that can be answered using a binary logic.*
 l65: you should note here that is the reader doesn't have a dataset to hand, you will explain how to acquire one in the next section *has been clarified*
 l67: what does 'the free Essential' mean here? *Clarified*
 l67-8: please use the full citations to these articles (at the bottom of the page) as you would with another journal. *Have tried to use CMoS guidelines for notes?*